JossDuff/liquidator_v1/README.md

 ## Refactor to alloy when alloy is done

 To research: On L2s where gas is very cheap, constantly create new accounts and call entermarket call.
 On accounts creation send address to bot and bot filters out that address.
 Possibly clogs up competitor liquidators.
 Might not be worth it for the gas fees and good liquidation bots might have a safeguard against this.

-# Open questions
-- What is the best strategy to narrow down the number of accounts I'm searching through to be only the active accounts that are at risk of liquidation...

 # Sources
  - https://www.comp.xyz/t/the-compound-iii-liquidation-guide/3452